 Quranic Studies and Islamic Jurisprudence

 The Quran remains the heart of the curriculum.
 Students engage in memorisation, interpretation (tafsir), and legal rulings (fiqh) to understand how divine principles apply in practical life.
+Islamic education places strong emphasis on connecting knowledge with daily practice and understanding.
+Green ed-tech for homeschooling reflects changing learning approaches, while an Islamic Online Dars Nizami course supports deeper religious study.
+The online school registration process also helps families access learning opportunities more efficiently.

 Arabic Language and Literature